 Perhaps the most unique aspect of the ride is the design of the coaster train and its cars.
 Instead of fixed cars, they are mounted in cradle-like pivots that give them the ability to swing side to side during the ride.

 Note that the cars gently sway to and fro.
 The amount and intensity of the swaying (which never gets too intense) is dependent on the weight of the passengers and the weight distribution in each car.
 The attraction is not considered a thrill ride.
-To learn more, read my full review of the Seven...
-Dwarfs Mine Train.
+To learn more, read our full review of the Seven Dwarfs Mine Train.

 It's a Coaster.
 It's a Dark Ride.
 It's Two Rides in One!